Jd-Moneymaker/Pwa-template/README.md

 # Pwa-template
-A basic template for progressive app applications(PWA).
+A basic template for progressive web applications(PWA).
 Uses responsive navigation with the help of css "media queries'

 Written Html, this template can be used to make Pwa's or mobie first websites.